Skip to content

 But most comparisons are written by developers for developers.
 This one is written for business owners - the people actually paying for and depending on their website.

-We'll score both platforms honestly.
+We'll compare both platforms honestly.
 WordPress still wins in some scenarios.
 Next.js wins in others.
 By the end, you'll know which is right for your business.

 The Core Difference